XpiritBV/GABC2018_HandsOnLabs/ML/step1.md

 ## Scrub the data

 Not all the data is clean enough.
 We have missing values, empty rows ec, so we need to clean the dataset.
 The 'Missing Value Scrubber' can be used for this purpose.
-We advice to place two of those after each other.
-The first one needs to replace missing values with the median and the second one should just drop the entire row when there are any left over missing values.
+We advise to place two of those after each other.
+The first one needs to replace missing values with the median and the second one should just drop the entire row when there are any leftover missing values.

 ## Split